phaserjs/phaser/README.md

 * Device no longer things a Windows Phone or Windows Tablet are desktop devices (thanks wombatbuddy, fixes #506)
 * Sound.onMarkerComplete event is now dispatched when a marker stops.
 See Sound.onLoop for a looping marker event (thanks registered99, fixes #500)
 * Events.onInputUp would be dispatched twice if the Sprite had drag enabled, now only dispatched once (thanks Overbryd, fixes #502)
+* You can now load in CSV Tilemaps again and they get created properly (fixes #391)

 TO DO: